ryan-senn/stellar-elm-sdk/README.md

 To add the SDK to your existing Elm project, run `elm package install ryan-senn/stellar-elm-sdk`.

-The Package follows Stellar's philophy as close as possible.
+The Package follows Stellar's philosophy as close as possible.
 The Package is split in Endpoints (to build and send requests) and Resources (responses from the Server).

 The Endpoints have mandatory fields and optional fields.
-The mandatory fields have to be supplied to build a RequestBuilder instace.
-The optional fields can then be piped into the RequestBuilder, following a similar approach to [Luke's excellent http-builder package](https://github.com/lukewestby/elm-http-builder) or the highly successfull [elm-decode-pipeline package by the folks at NoRedInk](https://github.com/NoRedInk/elm-decode-pipeline).
+The mandatory fields have to be supplied to build a RequestBuilder instance.
+The optional fields can then be piped into the RequestBuilder, following a similar approach to [Luke's excellent http-builder package](https://github.com/lukewestby/elm-http-builder) or the highly successful [elm-decode-pipeline package by the folks at NoRedInk](https://github.com/NoRedInk/elm-decode-pipeline).

 If you wanted to query offers for an account for example, you would start by providing the mandatory fields to the requestBuilder function: